 In most cases, you will need an expert to explain the situation to the jury.
 However, there are instances where the situation speaks for itself, and there is no need to have an expert explain it to the jury.

 Some instances where an expert is not necessary include:

 - It is clear that the medical professional had complete control over the situation and the instance that led to the injury; therefore, there is no other explanation or reason that the patient suffered the injury.
 For example, a surgeon leaves a surgical sponge in the patient’s body after operating.
 No one else could have placed the sponge there, so it would be obvious that the surgeon failed to check for the sponge before closing.

 - The injury or illness could have only occurred because a healthcare worker failed to offer the acceptable standard of care.

-Speak with a Malpractice Attorney Regarding Your Medical Injury
+Speak with an Experienced Attorney Regarding Your Medical Injury

 Let Attorney Seth Gladstein from the Gladstein Law Firm, PLLC, help you win your malpractice case.
 No one should suffer a serious injury or medical condition because of a physician’s failure to follow the standard of care, and you have the right to seek compensation.
 Call today to schedule a free case evaluation or ask a question online about our history with malpractice cases.